Positive vs Negative Punishment – Differences & Examples

 This punishment type demands the individual or the child to engage in an activity that is not pleasant, and the individual feels burdened by performing it.

-Slapping, shouting, humiliating are also forms of positive punishment.
+Slapping, shouting, and humiliating are also forms of positive punishment.
 However, these are adverse on their own and are never promoted as effective.

 Positive punishment needs to be phased, controlled, and above all, consistent.
 Psychologists recommend that the punishment needs to fit ‘the crime,’ so it is the most effective when it is proportionally implemented.